 By learning and involving themselves in hands on; special projects supporting local cbo’s in their respective communities, taking field trips to high tech companies and hearing from emerging leaders, young adults ages 16-24 are able to hone technical competencies and grasp lifelong principles that inspire educational advancement and workforce job readiness preparation.

-The curriculum is comprised of three main competencies:
+The curriculum is comprised of four main competencies:

 Intro to A+ PC Technician Certification